GaganAJ-45/Power_BI_Project/README.md

 1. Identify Stakeholders

 - Determine primary stakeholder and establish a point of contact who might be the domain experts or leaders who will eventually use the dashboard

+2. Understand Business Objectives

+- Through meetings and calls  with stakeholders you should get an outline of Goals from the entire endeavor.
+Asking open ended questions will help you gain more insights to understand the data and how this dashboard will help achieve a specific business goa
+3. High Level Data Study

+- A high level overview of data is required before you initiate discussions around scope, metrics and other granular topics.
+So here we will try to understand the data in terms of:

+1. Data Sources
+2. Column Description
+3. Data Type
+4. Volume and frequency
+5. Data Quality – Missing Values or Anomalies

+4.Define Scope

+- This is the perfect stage to discuss Key Metrics, KPIs & Deployment Timelines.
+Document the calculations, time frames & scope which will help in setting the expectations and avoiding any future disagreements.
+Also as a best practice remember to keep a 20% buffer while finalizing deadlines because it’s always better to over deliver after a standard commitment than to underdeliver after an extraordinary delivery pitch.